BMW X5 years to avoid — most common problems

 Additionally, BMW promised to fix the broken sensor and even increased the X5’s warranty to ten years.
 A significant airbag recall also affected BMW X5 cars from 2001 to 2003.
 In some circumstances, the front airbag would rupture and burst.

-The BMW X5 is a high-end SUV that can tow anything from boats to compact campers thanks to its strong V8 engine.
+The BMW X5 is a high-end SUV that can tow anything from boats to compact campers thanks to its capable engines, but the mentioned issues might make it seem like a bad purchase.
+That is until you can confidently answer the question – what are the worst BMW X5 years?

 First off, there have been a lot of reports about the engine’s timing chain in these particular automobiles.
 As a result, the engine abruptly stalled on the highway, causing the driver problems.